coolcuber/SSP/readme.txt

 Written by coolcuber
 Uploaded 04.03.2023 (Using the correct [or American] dating system)

+To create the file (on windows), simply run build.cmd This will create ssp.exe, which should be invoked as follows:
+C:\> ssp [filename]

 The input file formatting is very strict (the program focuses on the problem, so input handling is kind of wacky).
 Here are a few specific requirements:
 - Tabs instead of spaces